drewm27/speakerrankings/portable/best-audiophile.md

 ### The best [small size](/portable/small/) speaker for audiophiles is the [**Tribit Stormbox Micro 2**](https://www.amazon.com/Tribit-StormBox-Portable-Speaker-Built/dp/B09Q59321N/ref=sr_1_1_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=137e8f0b9211bde7e1528468ba51ea8f&camp=1789&creative=9325) [[Amazon](https://www.amazon.com/Tribit-StormBox-Portable-Speaker-Built/dp/B09Q59321N/ref=sr_1_1_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=137e8f0b9211bde7e1528468ba51ea8f&camp=1789&creative=9325)] [[Aliexpress](https://s.click.aliexpress.com/e/_c4a37odl)]: $50
 - Positives: Best in class sound.
 Much deeper bass than most other speakers in the size.
 Built in strap is super useful for attaching it to things.
 Very neutral.
 To have it aimed directly at you unclip the strap and the speaker will sit upright with a slight lean back.
 - Negatives: Finicky phone charging, which doesn't usually work.
+- Setup: Use in Music EQ mode, when you swtich to custom it's not able to boost the bass properly as it is missing an EQ band that Music EQ mode uses
 - App: Yes
 - Aux Input: No
 - Bass Extension (-10dB): 59Hz